Competitive Bid and Competitive Sealed Bid Review and Source Selection (220-RICR-30-00-5)

 5.12 Source Selection and Contract Award

-A. R.I.
-Gen. Laws § 37-2-18(h) The contract shall be awarded with reasonable promptness by written notice to the responsive and responsible bidder whose bid is either the lowest bid price or lowest evaluated or responsive bid price.
+C. Pursuant to R.I.
+Gen. Laws § 37-2-18(h), the contract shall be awarded with reasonable promptness by written notice to the responsive and responsible bidder whose bid is either the lowest bid price or lowest evaluated or responsive bid price.

 1. Awards shall be made within sixty (60) days of the bid opening unless expressly provided for to the contrary in the solicitation.
 Bids may not be withdrawn during this period without penalty without the express permission of the Purchasing Agent.